avinashsingh/mcp-sdlc-tracker/README.md

 ### User Story Creation
 3. "Create user stories: 'As a user, I want to login with email/password' (5 points) and 'As a user, I want to reset my password' (3 points) for epic 1" (Note: Epic ID is validated - invalid references return clear error messages)
+4. "Create user story with phase: 'Implement user dashboard' (8 points) for epic 1 with phase 'Development' and phase_status 'Planning'"
-4. "List user stories in progress assigned to developer"
+5. "List user stories in progress assigned to developer"
+6. "List user stories in 'Development' phase"

 ### Task Breakdown
 5. "Create tasks: 'Implement password hashing' (4 hours) and 'Create login UI' (6 hours) for user story 1 assigned to developer" (Note: User story references are validated)
+6. "Create task with phase: 'Write unit tests' (3 hours) for user story 1 with phase 'Testing' and phase_status 'Not Started'"
-6. "List tasks that are in progress"
+7. "List tasks that are in progress"
+8. "List tasks in 'Testing' phase with 'Not Started' status"
-7. "Update task 1 status to 'Closed'"
+9. "Update task 1 status to 'Closed'"
+10. "Update task 2 phase to 'Testing' and phase_status 'In Progress'"

 ### Bug Tracking
 7. "Create bugs: 'Login fails on mobile devices' (Critical, reported by tester) and 'Password reset email not sent' (High, reported by productmanager)" (Note: User story and task references are validated if provided)